Appointments Booking - Use Case - How to Create a Calendar Booking System in WordPress

 Access the edit screen of a calendar to find, on the bottom, a handy shortcode ready to be copied.

-Learn how to further customize the calendar shortcode: Appointments Booking - Shortcodes.
+Learn how to further customize the calendar shortcode: Appointment Booking Calendar - Shortcodes.

 2) Adding the Shortcode Calendar to a Page